Kansas

 B. Administration

-The prisoner review board is established within the Kansas department of corrections, administered under the supervision of the secretary of corrections, and composed of three “existing employees of the department of corrections,” who serve at the pleasure of the secretary.
-The chair and vice-chair of the prisoner review board shall be designated by the secretary of corrections (not the governor).
+The prisoner review board is established within the Kansas Department of Corrections, administered under the supervision of the Secretary of Corrections, and composed of three “existing employees of the department of corrections,” who serve at the pleasure of the secretary.
+The chair and vice-chair of the prisoner review board are designated by the secretary of corrections (not the governor).
 Kan.
 Stat.
-Ann. §§ 75-52,152 and 75-52,153.4.
+Ann. §§ 75-52,152.4.
 The Kansas Department of Corrections website contains a historical overview of Kansas paroling authorities at http://www.doc.ks.gov/prb/overview.

 C. Eligibility

-No eligibility restrictions, except that only Kansas state convictions are eligible to be pardoned or commuted.
+There are no eligibility restrictions, except that only Kansas state convictions are eligible to be pardoned or commuted.
 Kan.
 Stat.
-Ann. § 22-3701(1).
+Ann. § 22-3701.

 D. Effect